Keystone-Strategy/scrapy-tutorial/README.md

 #### For more reference about this: [Click here](https://docs.scrapy.org/en/latest/topics/commands.html#std:command-genspider)

-### This way, out project's new structure is:
+### This way, our project's new structure is:

 ```
 scrapy.cfg
 <project_name>/
 	__init__.py
 	items.py
-	middleware.py
+	middlewares.py
 	pipelines.py
 	settings.py
 	spiders/